 With this degree, you will be well versed in information systems and have built a strong technical base and the ability to work with a team and clients.

 This degree is also a good stepping stone to higher learning levels such as Honors, Graduate Certificate, or Master’s degrees.

 What Does an ICT Manager Do During a Typical Day?

-You can expect to liaise with clients on a near-daily basis, helping them create the design and implementation of their program and provide support to ensure their systems run smoothly.
+You can expect to liaise with clients on a near-daily basis, helping them create the design and implementation of their program and providing support to ensure their systems run smoothly.

-- Troubleshooting is critical in the role of ICT Manager.
+- Troubleshooting is critical in the role of ICT Managers.
 Having the ability to isolate, troubleshoot, and resolve technical issues systematically is a must.

 - The issues that arise in the technological field are ever-changing.
-An ICT manager must be able to research to figure out a problem that has not been encountered before
+ICT managers must be able to research to figure out a problem that has not been encountered before.

 - Assuring your client that you will resolve the issue and explain to them what that issue might be, is critical.
 A client is not computer savvy, typically speaking; that’s why they hire an ICT specialist.
 However, they are concerned about their business, so speaking to them to understand without feeling spoken down to is important.